-Pursuant to Rule 2201, a Clean Emissions Unit is defined as an emissions unit that is "equipped with an emissions control technology with a minimum control efficiency of at least 95% or is equipped with emission control technology that meets the requirements for achieved-in-practice BACT as accepted by the APCO during the five years immediately prior to the submission of the complete application.

-This emissions unit is equipped with a PV-vent, which meets the requirements for achieved-in-practice BACT of BACT Guideline 7.3.1.
-Therefore, BE = PE1.
+Pursuant to Rule 2201, a Clean Emissions Unit is defined as an emissions unit that is equipped with an emissions control technology with a minimum control efficiency of at least 95% or is equipped with emission control technology that meets the requirements for achieved-in-practice BACT as accepted by the APCO during the five years immediately prior to the submission of the complete application.
+The tanks is equipped with a PV-vent set to within 10% of maximum allowable pressure which is achieved-in-practice BACT pursuant to current BACT guideline 7.3.1.
+Therefore, its BE = PE1.